lesterw53679/gitHubActions-pl/readmeLester.txt

     git commit -m "first commit"

 7. Push to gitHub
-    git push -u origin main    // this will push all the changes to gitHub, do another commit if you wish
+    git push -u origin main    // this will push all the changes to gitHub

+8. Pull from remote

+// To see how this works go to GitHub, add a file or two directly in the online GitHub repo.
+Once you do that you can pull these changes using the pull command:
-8. Pull from remote  (first make some changes to the repo in GitHub, like add a readme file) git pull origin main
+    git pull origin main

 9. Branching:  Lets try branching and doing a pull request